brewski/fedex-web-services/README.md

 Once you have the WSDL files, you will need to create the ruby classes used in the SOAP requests.
 This is a one time process that can be handled by the gem.

 #### Rails
 This gem includes a rake task to generate the class definitions and create an initializer to load them if you are using it from within a Rails application.
-Simply save the FedEx wsdl files to a directory (lib/fedex/web_services/wsdl in this example) and run:
+Simply save the FedEx wsdl files to a directory (lib/fedex/web_services/wsdl in this example) and include the gem in your Gemfile:

+    gem 'fedex-web-services', :require => 'fedex'

+Then run the following rake task

     $ WSDL_DIR=lib/fedex/web_services/wsdl rake fedex:generate_definitions